Defending Membership Inference Attacks via Privacy-aware Sparsity Tuning: Experiments

-\paragraph{Evaluation metrics} To comprehensively assess our method’s impact on privacy and utility, we employ three evaluation metrics that encapsulate utility, privacy, and the balance between the two.
-Utility is gauged by the test accuracy of the target model.
-Privacy is measured through the attack advantage~\citep{yeom2018privacy}:
+\paragraph{Evaluation metrics} To comprehensively assess the impact of our method on privacy and utility, we employ three evaluation metrics that encapsulate utility, privacy, and the trade-off between the two.
+Utility is gauged by test accuracy of the target model.
+Privacy is measured by attack advantage~\citep{yeom2018privacy}:

 where the notations are defined in Section~\ref{sec:background}.
-To assess the trade-off between utility and privacy, we utilize the $P_1$ score~\citep{paul2021defending}, which is defined as:
+To assess the trade-offs between utility and privacy, we utilize the $P_1$ score~\citep{paul2021defending}.
+The score is defined as: